xn-intenton-z2a/xn--intenton-z2a.com/README.md

 - [ ] Stacks to stacks directory
 - [ ] Libs to libs directory
 - [ ] Pull WebConstants out into a Config module's Parameters class and pass into the stacks
+- [ ] Encapsulate the stacks components and consider calling them from a single stack

 LinkedIn - https://www.linkedin.com/company/intentïon
 ```